Devki Leasing & Finance Ltd.

 38. DISCLOSURE AS REQUIRED UNDER SECTION 22 OF SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION AND REDRESSAL) ACT 2013 AND CONSTITUTION OF INTERNAL COMPLAINTSCOMMITTEE

 The Company has zero tolerance for sexual harassment at workplace and has adopted aPolicy on Prevention Prohibition and Redressal of Sexual Harassment at the Workplace inline with the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and the Rules made there under.
 The Policy aims toprovide protection to employees at the workplace and prevent and redress complaints ofsexual harassment and for matters connected or incidental thereto with the objective ofproviding a safe working environment where employees feel secure.

-Your Directors place on record their gratitude to all the Government and SemiGovernment Departments and Companys Bankers for the assistance and co-operation andencouragement they extended to the Company.
-Your Directors also wish to place on recordtheir sincere thanks and appreciation for the continuing support and unstinting efforts ofCustomer Vendors Employees and all other Stakeholders in ensuring an excellent all aroundoperational performance.
+Your Directors place on record their gratitude to all the Government and SemiGovernment Departments and Company's Bankers for the assistance and co-operation andencouragement they extended to the Company.
+Your Directors also wish to place on recordtheir sincere thanks and appreciation for the continuing support and unstinting efforts ofinvestors stakeholders Reserve Bank of India Banks and other regulatory authorities.